-Who can invest This is an indicative list and investors shall funds being permitted under relevant statutory regulations and their respective consult their financial

-The following persons are eligible and may apply for subscription to the Units of the Scheme (subject, wherever relevant, to purchase of units of mutual funds being permitted under relevant statutory regulations and their respective constitutions):

-- ascertain 1.
-Resident adult individuals either singly or jointly (not exceeding three) or on an Anyone or Survivor basis; - Karta of Hindu Undivided Family (HUF); - 3.
-Minors through parent / legal guardian; - 4.
-Partnership Firms & Limited Liability Partnerships (LLPs); - Companies, Bodies Corporate, Public Sector Undertakings, Association of Persons or bodies of individuals and societies registered under the Societies Registration Act, 1860; - 6.
-Banks & Financial Institutions; - 7.
-Mutual Funds / Alternative Investment Funds registered with SEBI; - Religious and Charitable Trusts, Wakfs or endowments of private trusts (subject to receipt of necessary approvals as required) and Private trusts authorised to invest in mutual fund schemes under their trust deeds; - Non-Resident Indians (NRIs) / Persons of Indian origin (PIOs) / Overseas Citizen of India(OCIs) residing abroad on repatriation basis or on nonrepatriation basis; - 10.
-Foreign Portfolio Investors (FPIs) registered with SEBI - Army, Air Force, Navy and other para-military units and bodies created by such institutions; - 12.
-Scientific and Industrial Research Organisations; - Multilateral Funding Agencies / Bodies Corporate incorporated outside India with the permission of Government of India / Reserve Bank of India; - Other schemes of Mutual Funds subject to the conditions and limits prescribed by SEBI (MF) Regulations; - Trustee, AMC or Sponsor or their associates may subscribe to Units under the Scheme; - 16.
+Refund determine the repatriation status of the investment amount.
+The AMC and the Registrar may ascertain the repatriation status purely based on the details provided in the application form under Investment and Payment details and will not be liable for any incorrect information provided by the applicants.
+Applicants will have to coordinate with their authorized dealers and banks to repatriate the investment amount as and when needed.
+All applications and/or refunds that are rejected for any reason whatsoever will be returned by normal post within 15 days to the address as mentioned by the applicant.
+The Mutual Fund reserves the right to recover from an investor any loss caused to the Schemes on account of dishonour of cheques issued by him/her/it for purchase of Units.
+Not applicable to existing schemes Who can invest This is an indicative list and investors shall consult their financial The following persons are eligible and may apply for subscription to the Units of the Scheme (subject, wherever relevant, to purchase of units of mutual funds being permitted under relevant statutory regulations and their respective constitutions): constitutions): 1.
+Resident adult individuals either singly or jointly (not exceeding three) or on suitable to their risk an Anyone or Survivor basis; profile.
+3. Minors through parent / legal guardian; 4.
+Partnership Firms & Limited Liability Partnerships (LLPs); Companies, Bodies Corporate, Public Sector Undertakings, Association of Persons or bodies of individuals and societies registered under the Societies Registration Act, 1860; 6.
+Banks & Financial Institutions; 7.
+Mutual Funds / Alternative Investment Funds registered with SEBI; Religious and Charitable Trusts, Wakfs or endowments of private trusts (subject to receipt of necessary approvals as required) and Private trusts authorised to invest in mutual fund schemes under their trust deeds; Non-Resident Indians (NRIs) / Persons of Indian origin (PIOs) / Overseas Citizen of India(OCIs) residing abroad on repatriation basis or on non- repatriation basis; 10.
+Foreign Portfolio Investors (FPIs) registered with SEBI 11.
+Army, Air Force, Navy and other para-military units and bodies created by such institutions; 12.
+Scientific and Industrial Research Organisations; 13.
+Multilateral Funding Agencies / Bodies Corporate incorporated outside India with the permission of Government of India / Reserve Bank of India; Other schemes of Mutual Funds subject to the conditions and limits prescribed by SEBI (MF) Regulations; Trustee, AMC or Sponsor or their associates may subscribe to Units under the Scheme; 16.
 Such other individuals / institutions / body corporate etc., as may be decided by the Mutual Fund from time to time, so long as wherever applicable they are in conformity with SEBI Regulations.
+Notes: NRI and PIO residing abroad (NRIs) / OCI have been granted a general permission by Reserve Bank of India [Schedule 5 of the Foreign Exchange Management (Transfer or Issue of Security by a Person Resident Outside India) Regulations, 2000 for investing in / redeeming units of the mutual funds subject to conditions set out in the aforesaid regulations.
+Subject to provisions of SEBI (MF) Regulations, FEMA and other applicable regulations read with guidelines and notifications issued from time to time by